evagrean/myFlix-app/README.md

 # myFlix-app

+Project built as part of CareerFoundry's Full-Stack-Web-Development-Course to demonstrate the mastery of full-stack JavaScript develpoment with MERN stack.

-This README contains technical and content-related details about the server-side component of the application "myFlix".
+This README contains technical and content-related details about the [server-side](#Server-side) and [client-side](#Client-side) component of a React application called "myFlix".
-"myFlix" is a web application that is hosted online and provides users with access to information about different movies, directors, and genres.
-Users are able to sign up, update their personal information, and create a list of their favorite movies.
+The REST API for "myFlix" is hosted online on Heroku and provides logged in users with access to information about different movies, directors, and genres.
+For detailed information about all the provided features, see [Features](#Features) sector.
 The server-side of the application (server, business logic, business layers) consists of a REST API and architected database built using JavaScript, Node.js, Express, and MongoDB.

 The REST API can be accessed via commonly used HTTP methods (GET, POST, PUT, DELETE).
 CRUD is used to retrieve data from the database and store that data in a non-relational way.

+# Server-side

 ## Features